dowjones/intentionjs/_includes/introSection.md

    	 in-pseudotablet-prepend="body"
    	 in-pseudohdtv-prepend="body"
    	 in-pseudostandard-after="#codeImage"
-   	 in-container
+   	 in-container:
-   	 in-width> <!-- Hide this functionality on *real* mobile devices but not on faked ones-->
+   	 in-width:> <!-- Hide this functionality on *real* mobile devices but not on faked ones-->
   <div class="inner">
     <h2>Try it!</h2>
     <div id="devices">